Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Preliminaries

 The asymptotic normality of MLE and the Cram\'{e}r-Rao lower bound depend on various regularity conditions~\cite{zegers2015fisher,abramovich2013statistical,bickel2001mathematical}, e.g., that $f_\lambda(x)$ is differentiable with respect to $\lambda$ and that we can swap the operators of differentiation w.r.t.~$\lambda$ and integration over observations $x$.
 (We only consider discrete observations here, so this is just a summation.)

-A key regularity condition of Cram\'{e}r-Rao is that the support of $f_\lambda$ does not depend on $\lambda$, i.e., the set of possible observations is independent of $\lambda$.\footnote{A canonical example violating this condition (and one in which the Cram\'{e}r-Rao bound can be beaten) is when $\theta$ is the parameter and the observation $X$ is sampled uniformly from $[0,\theta]$; see \cite{CasellaB02}.} Strictly speaking our sketches do not satisfy this property, e.g., when $\lambda=1$ the only possible $\PCSA$ sketches have Hamming weight 1.
-To address this issue we \emph{Poissonize} the model, as in~\cite{DurandF03,FlajoletFGM07}.
+A critical regularity condition of Cram\'{e}r-Rao is that \emph{the support of $f_\lambda$ does not depend on $\lambda$}, i.e., the set of possible observations is independent of $\lambda$.
+A canonical example violating this condition (and one in which the Cram\'{e}r-Rao bound can actually be beaten) is when $\theta$ is the parameter and the observation $X$ is sampled uniformly from $[0,\theta]$; see \cite{CasellaB02}.
+Strictly speaking, the sketches we consider do not satisfy this property.
+For example, when $\lambda=1$ the only possible $\PCSA$ sketches have exactly one occupied cell.
+To address this issue we \emph{Poissonize} the model (as in~\cite{DurandF03,FlajoletFGM07}), which solves this problem and simplifies other aspects of the analysis.
 Consider the following two processes. \begin{description} \item[Discrete counting process.]
 Starting from time $0$, an element is inserted at every time $k\in\mathbb{N}$. \item[Poissonized counting process.]
 Starting from time $0$, elements are inserted memorylessly with rate 1.
 This corresponds to a \emph{Poisson point process} of rate 1 on $[0,\infty)$. \end{description} For both processes, our goal would be to estimate the current time $\lambda$.
 In the discrete process the number of insertions is precisely $\floor{\lambda}+1$ whereas in the Poisson one it is $\tilde{\lambda}\sim\operatorname{Poisson}(\lambda)$.
-When $\lambda$ is sufficiently large, any estimator for $\tilde{\lambda}$ with standard error $c/\sqrt{m}$ also estimates $\lambda$ with standard error $(1-o(1))c/\sqrt{m}$, since $\tilde{\lambda} = \lambda \pm \tilde{O}(\sqrt{\lambda})$ with probability $1-1/\poly(\lambda)$.
-Since we are concerned with the asymptotic efficiency of sketches, we are indifferent between these two models.\footnote{Algorithmically, the Poisson model could be simulated online as follows.
-When an element $a$ arrives, use the random oracle to generate $\xi_{a} \sim \operatorname{Poisson}(1)$ and then insert elements $(a,1),\ldots,(a,\xi_{a})$ into the sketch as usual.}
+When $\lambda$ is sufficiently large, any estimator for $\tilde{\lambda}$ with standard error $c/\sqrt{m}$ also estimates $\lambda$ with standard error $(1+o(1))c/\sqrt{m}$, since $\tilde{\lambda} = \lambda \pm \tilde{O}(\sqrt{\lambda})$ with probability $1-1/\poly(\lambda)$.
+Since we are concerned with the asymptotic efficiency of sketches, we are indifferent between these two models.
+Let us summarize the specific advantages of the Poissonized counting process. \begin{itemize} \item The ``time'' parameter $\lambda$ is continuous, and the distribution of the sketch for any two $\lambda_0\neq \lambda_1$ are distinct.
+All quantities of interest are differentiable with respect to $\lambda$. \item Define $Z_0,\ldots,Z_{|\mathcal{C}|-1}$ to be the indicator variables for the $|\mathcal{C}|$ cells having been hit by a dart.
+These variables are mutually independent. \item When $\lambda>0$, \emph{every} outcome of $(Z_0,\ldots,Z_{|\mathcal{C}|-1})$ has positive probability. \end{itemize}